riverdaleGithub/processing_23_24/2/readme.md

 </details>

 ## Step 3 & 4:  If 🐁 do
-Look up and add user input and a conditional to your program :)
+Look up and add user input and a conditional to your program.
+I suggest using the mouse, but you can use whichever method you like.

 <details>
   <summary>🌟 Input Hint</summary>